sjriesterer/FriendsAndDragons/readme.md

 Case 2: Hero starts on a nondeadend zone:
     Any connected deadend zone (except upstream from the alt path)

+## Pivot walker moving basic heros

+PDE = pivot deadend

+Both the pivot and the hero will have different maps (pivot map, hero map)

+If the pivot has a path through his map to reach the hero:
+    The hero can move to anywhere in his current zone if the hero is on a non-PDE:
+        The hero can move to any connected zone in his section as long as the zone point is not a PDE if the hero is on a PDE or if a PDE is connected to the hero's connected zones:
+            Case 1: The pivot path goes to or through the PDE The hero can move to the zone upstream from the PDE Case 2: The pivot path doesn't go to or through the PDE The hero can occupy the PDE and the connected zone to the left or up from the PDE Case 2b: The pivot path doesn't go through the PDE, pivot is on the right or down The hero can occupy the PDE and the connected zone to the right or down from the PDE

 ## Damage Assessment